Lewis Moon snail

 Lewis Moonsnail, Vancouver Island, BC

-Moonsnails glide on a very large, mucus-covered foot which, when fully extended, can be up to 30 cm long.
-When this fleshy mantle is extended, it will nearly cover the snail’s shell.
-The animal can discharge water which allows it to shrink, slide into its shell and seal the opening by closing its operculum.
+The Lewis Moon snail glides on a very large, mucus-covered foot which, when fully extended, can be up to 30 cm long.
+When this fleshy mantle is extended, it will nearly cover the Lewis Moon snail shell.
+The animal can discharge water, which allows it to shrink, slide into its shell and seal the opening by closing its operculum.
 The snail cannot stay in the shell for long periods because it needs to breathe.

 Lewis Moonsnail Egg Case, Vancouver Island, BC